Coordinator - Workforce Development (Grant-Funded)

 Mohawk Valley Community College provides accessible, high-quality educational opportunities to meet the diverse needs of our students.
 We are the community's college, committed to student success through partnerships, transfer and career pathways, and personal enrichment.

 The College is looking for exceptional colleagues to join the MVCC community.
-We are currently seeking a full-time, grant-funded Coordinator - Workforce Development in our Center for Corporate and Community Education office located on the Rome Campus.
-The Coordinator - Workforce Development is responsible for meeting regional workforce development needs by coordinating the development and delivery of educational programs.
+We are currently seeking a full-time Coordinator - Workforce Development in our Apprenticeship Program.
+The Coordinator of Workforce Development is responsible for meeting regional workforce development needs by coordinating the development and delivery of educational programs.

 Key responsibilities for this position include: